ibm-cloud-docs/schematics/cli-reference.md

 <dl>
 <dt><code>--id <em>WORKSPACE_ID</em></code></dt>
 <dd>Required.
-The unique identifier of the workspace for which you want to move the instance or resource.
+The unique identifier of the workspace for which you want to move an instance or resource.
 To find the ID of your workspace, run <code>ibmcloud schematics workspace list</code>.
    </dd>

 <dt><code>--options <em>FLAGS</em></code></dt>
 <dd>Optional.
-Enter the option flag that you want to show.
+Enter the option flag that you want to move.
 For more information, about the flags, refer [Command option flags](https://www.terraform.io/docs/commands/untaint.html) </dd>

 <dt><code>--address</code></dt>
 <dd>Optional.
 Provide the source address parameter for the command.   </dd>